 The Political Context: The Cold War

-The Berlin Wall was a manifestation of the broader conflict between the world’s two superpowers at the time, the United States and the Soviet Union.
-This conflict, known as the Cold War, was characterized by political tension, military rivalry, and ideological differences between the capitalist West and the communist East.
+The Berlin Wall was a symbol of the cold war between the two world superpowers of that time; the American and the Soviet Union.
+This fight was termed the Cold War and mainly involved political showdown, military competition and, difference in world-view between the capitalist bloc and the communism bloc.

-The division of Berlin was a direct result of World War II, with the city being divided into four sectors controlled by the Allied powers: the United States, the United Kingdom, France, and the Soviet Union.
-The city became its own microcosm of the larger conflict.
+The division of Berlin was a direct result of World War II, with the city being divided into four sectors controlled by the Allied powers: the four major powers in the post – Second World War – the United States, the United Kingdom, France and the Soviet Union.
+The citizens of the city were also taken over by this little war that was occurring between them.

 The Wall’s Symbolism